Derivation of a von K\'arm\'an plate theory for thermoviscoelastic solids: Introduction

 Concerning \EEE the limiting passage, \EEE we rely on the techniques employed in \cite{RBMFMK} as well as the ones from \GGG \cite{AMM_vKaccel, MP_thin_plates}.
 Since the latter \ZZZ work \EEE does not account for viscous effects, a further novelty of our \ZZZ paper \EEE compared to \cite{AMM_vKaccel} is the derivation of the limit $h \to 0$ of the viscous stress $\partial_{\dot{F}}R(\nabla w^{h}, \partial_t \nabla w^{h}, \theta^{h})$.
 Formally, one can proceed similarly to \GGG \cite{AMM_vKaccel, MP_thin_plates} \EEE in the case of the elastic stress.
 However, in the mathematically rigorous derivation, several technical difficulties arise.
 Among others, the most severe one is the necessity of strong convergence of the rescaled viscous stress.
-The same challenge has already been encountered in \GGG \cite{RBMFMK, MielkeRoubicek20Thermoviscoelasticity} \EEE in the passage from time-discrete to time-continuous solutions and we solve the issue by a careful adaptation of the arguments therein to the setting of dimension reduction. \ZZZ In particular, as an auxiliary step, \EEE we pass to the limit in an energy balance related to the mechanical equations \eqref{viscoel_nonsimple} and \eqref{eq:mech2Dintro}.
+The same challenge has already been encountered in \GGG \cite{RBMFMK, MielkeRoubicek20Thermoviscoelasticity} \EEE in the passage from time-discrete to time-continuous solutions and we solve the issue by a careful adaptation of the arguments therein to the setting of dimension reduction. \ZZZ In particular, as an auxiliary step, \EEE we pass to the limit in an energy balance related to the mechanical equations \eqref{viscoel_nonsimple} and \eqref{eq:mech2Dintro}. \REV Notice that nonsimple materials are used not only for the existence of weak solutions, but also for the derivation of a priori estimates as well as for the limiting passage, see e.g.\ Lemma~\ref{lemma:rigidity} and \eqref{conv:stress:visc}. \EEE

+\REV Let us highlight that our techniques serve as a starting point for a dimension reduction and may be applicable to other rheological models.
+While linearization has been performed for energetic solutions of the Poynting–Thomson model \cite{Poynting} including Maxwell \emph{and} Kelvin-Voigt elements, one might also perform a dimension reduction of this model for nonsimple materials by also including thermal effects, see e.g.\ \cite{Meo}.
+As a further step, plastic effects \cite{MielkeRossiSavare,Ulisse} could also be incorporated. \EEE

 Before closing this introduction, we mention that in the isothermal setting our result reduces to the purely viscoelastic case.
 In this \GGG paper, we \EEE provide an alternative \EEE proof of the results in \cite{FK_dimred} where the proof techniques were based on evolutionary $\Gamma$-convergence \cite{Mielke, S1,S2}. \EEE In the present setting, however, it is not clear \EEE how this technique can be generalized to systems of equations allowing also for thermodynamical coupling in \eqref{viscoel_nonsimple}--\eqref{heat}.
 Therefore, we use a different proof strategy here which consists in \EEE deriving the effective model by passing to the limit directly on the PDE level without resorting to (evolutionary) $\Gamma$-convergence. \EEE